Kuberwastaken/sacredsteps-landing/replit.md

-# Sacred Steps - Religious Education Platform
+# praygo - Religious Education Platform

 ## Overview

-Sacred Steps is a gamified learning platform designed to make exploring world religions accessible, engaging, and rewarding for learners of all backgrounds.
+praygo is a gamified learning platform designed to make exploring world religions accessible, engaging, and rewarding for learners of all backgrounds.
 The application is built as a modern full-stack web application with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.

 ## User Preferences